-Work Order Management Best Practices to Running a Successful Repair Shop or Field Service Company
+Work Order Management Best Practices

 Table of Contents

 Routine and Urgent.
 Routine work orders are typically submitted 30-60 days in advance for repair services, energy efficiency upgrades, or service scheduling.
-The urgent ones are service or repair work orders that are needed immediately, typically with 24 to 48 hours’ notice.
+The urgent ones are service or repair work orders that are needed immediately, typically within 24 to 48 hours' notice.

 Paid and Warranty.
 You may use such grouping if you want to use an automatic system of payroll calculation for employees: a percentage-based reward for regular repairs, and a custom rate for warranty works.

-Another way would be to have a set list of resources for each work order that can be executed by whichever worker or staff member is available.
+Another way would be to have a list of resources for each work order that can be executed by whichever worker or staff member is available.

 Whatever way you decide to go, there are two things you should do to implement an effective system: map out your workflow and find the best work order software that suits all needs of your business.

 Think about the work that needs to be accomplished each day.
 Consider all the tasks that need to be completed, which are urgent, and which can wait a bit.
 Describe the flow of events for each task.
 Put them in a logical order of how they must be done, and write a name for each workflow stage.
 And voila!
 You can use these status names when setting up status sequences in your work order tracking system.